jhendley25/disco-on-rails/README.md

 # Disco On Rails

-This is a reference implementation of an open disco registry, written diring RestFest CodeDay.
+This is a reference implementation of an open disco registry, written during RestFest CodeDay.
 Not complete, kinda naive, and a wee bit hacky.